To answer this question we need to look into the fascinating history of fascinators from around the world.

 The last few years has seen a new hair accessory become increasing popular and that is the rise of the "hatinator".
 A popular women's accessory for Ascot and Ladies Day, a hatinator is a cross between a fascinator and a ladies hat.
-Although it looks like a formal wedding hat in terms of size and style, rather than sitting on head like a hat a hatinator is usually mounted onto a headband or hair clip just like a fascinator.
+Although it looks like a formal wedding hat in terms of size and style, rather than sitting on head like a hat, a hatinator is usually mounted onto a headband or hair clip and worn just like a fascinator.

-With another Royal Wedding in 2018 the fashionable fascinator trend looks set to continue for many years to come which will keep our milliners very busy for the foreseeable future.
+The fashionable fascinator trend looks set to continue for many years to come which will keep our milliners very busy for the foreseeable future.

 Comments will be approved before showing up.